Taking Lives – Liability for Suicide

 Did you know?

-- Every day 30 women attempt suicide as a result of experiencing domestic violence
+- Every day almost 30 women attempt suicide as a result of experiencing domestic violence

 - Every week three women take their own lives to escape abuse